L'enfant et les sortilèges: Music

-The opera calls for a large orchestra, a mixed chorus of adults, a chorus of children and eight soloists, most of whom individually play a number of characters.
+The opera calls for a large orchestra, a mixed chorus of adults, a chorus of children, and eight soloists, most of whom individually play a number of characters.
 The scale of the cast and fantastic setting make the opera difficult to stage, which helps to explain why the work is not performed often.
 Ravel uses various subtle leitmotifs throughout the work, and there is considerable virtuosity in the instrumental writing.
 Yet the orchestra plays a mostly secondary role to the sung melodies: Ravel explained that he was following the style of Gershwin and American operettas of the time.
 Ravel contrasted the work to his previous opera, L'heure espagnole:

 More than ever, I am for melody.
 Yes, melody, bel canto, vocalises, vocal virtuosity – this is for me a point of departure.
 If, in L'heure espagnole the theatrical action itself demanded that the music be only the commentary on each word and gesture, here, on the contrary, this lyric fantasy calls for melody, nothing but melody....
 The score of L'enfant et les sortilèges is a very smooth blending of all styles from all epochs, from Bach up to ...
 Ravel.

+The Child's 'regretful aria' was inspired according to Ravel by "Adieu, notre petite table" in Massenet's Manon.

 The opera was initially well received in Monte Carlo, but in a Paris production the following year it was less successful.
-André Messager criticized the purposely imitative nature of the music, but Francis Poulenc and Les six were impressed.
+André Messager criticized the purposely imitative nature of the music, but the composers of Les Six were impressed.
 His cat duet Duo miaulé is often seen as a parody of Wagner, which was quite controversial, although Arthur Honegger praised this piece in particular.